Top 10 Things To Do in Seville – an Illustrated Walk

 5. Walk the banks of the Guadalquivir to the Torre del Oro

 The Guadalquivir, the slow-moving river running through the city, has paved banks which is wonderful for aimless walking when the weather is nice.
-Look to the other side of the river, and you’ll see the multi-coloured facades of Triana, another charming old quarter of Seville.

-As you move south, you’ll notice the Torre del Oro appear into view.
+As you move south, you’ll notice the Torre del Oro appear in view.
 Resembling a great circular keep, complete with crenellations and fluttering flags, it was originally constructed as a Moorish watchtower in the thirteenth century.

 From here you can start your walk along the Guadalquivir river.